UKHSA-Internal/coronavirus-hospital-onset-dashboard/content/accessibility.md

 #### Source code and markup accessibility

-Some parts of the source code are not closed correctly, with end tags missing.

-On the Dashboard page, the message that is displayed when selecting a category is not announced to NVDA screen reader users.
+On the [Dashboard page](#!/), the message that is displayed when selecting a category is not announced to NVDA screen reader users.
 The graphs are created by a third party, so unfortunately we cannot fix this.

 ### Preparation of this accessibility statement

 This statement was prepared on 28 July 2020.
 It was last reviewed on 28 July 2020.
-All pages on the website were tested.
+Of all the pages on the website, the Cookies page has not been tested.

 This website was last tested on 17 July 2020.
 The test was carried out externally by Zoonou.